Are you aware of the subscription tax for your membership site? Taxes can be overwhelming, but it's essential to run a successful business.

 For years, companies are paid taxes via a broad range of income taxes to contribute to public expanses.
 But with changing landscape of the economy digital business comes into the spotlight.

 Your subscription business model must perform accurate calculations, collection, and remittance of sales taxes.
 This guide helps you to understand how taxes affect your business.
 And how you can integrate an automated system into your subscription business to handle all the tax calculations and reports efficiently.

 Let's first start with the basic query –

-What is a Subscription Business Model
+What is a Subscription Business Model?

 A membership website is a great option for both passive and recurring income online.
 Here you can offer gated content and exclusive benefits to your members.
 Often this type of website sells subscriptions so users get access to premium facilities.

-Advantages of Subscription Business Model:
+Advantages of the Subscription Business Model: